Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Methods and Results}

-In the following, we survey approaches to multimodal content generation and understanding.
-A summary table, along with additional related works, is provided in Appendix \ref{ax:multimodal_generation}.
+Here we survey approaches to multimodal content generation and understanding; a summary table, along with additional related works, is provided in Appendix~\ref{ax:multimodal_generation}.

-\paragraph{Scientific figure understanding.} Scientific figure understanding is typically framed in terms of (visual) QA, e.g., whether models are able to adequately answer questions on a given input figure \cite{10.1007/978-3-319-46493-0_15}.
-Several recent works train baseline models such as transformers \cite{masry-etal-2022-chartqa} or alternatives \cite{ebrahimi2018figureqa} such as \cite{NIPS2017_e6acf4b0} as well as explore recent LLMs on benchmarks \cite{wang2024charxiv,li-etal-2024-multimodal-arxiv}.

-They generally show a big gap between proprietary models like GPT4o and the strongest open-source models and a big gap of all models to human performance.

-For chart summarization, \citet{Rahman2023ChartSummAC} find that older PLMs such as BART and T5 suffer from hallucination and missing out of important data points. \citet{xu2024chartadapterlargevisionlanguagemodel} propose ChartAdapter, a lightweight transformer module that can be combined with LLMs for improved modeling of chart summarization. \textbf{Evaluation} of scientific figure understanding benchmarks mostly leverages automatic metrics.
-For example, \citet{xu2024chartadapterlargevisionlanguagemodel} report out-dated and unreliable metrics such as BLEU and ROUGE for evaluating chart summaries; \citet{pramanick2024spiqa} report both human and automatic evaluation, using traditional QA metrics such as Meteor, Rouge, and BERTScore and novel LLM based metrics.
+\paragraph{Scientific Figure Understanding.} Scientific figure understanding is typically framed in terms of (visual) QA---e.g., whether models are able to adequately answer questions on a given input figure~\cite{10.1007/978-3-319-46493-0_15}.
+Several recent studies train baseline models such as transformers or relation networks~\cite{masry-etal-2022-chartqa,ebrahimi2018figureqa}, such as relation networks or apply recent LLMs to benchmarks~\cite{wang2024charxiv,li-etal-2024-multimodal-arxiv}.
+They generally show large gaps between proprietary models like GPT-4o and the strongest open models, and between all models and human performance.
+For chart summarization, \citet{Rahman2023ChartSummAC} find that older pre-trained language models such as BART and T5 suffer from hallucination and disregard important data points. \citet{xu2024chartadapterlargevisionlanguagemodel} propose ChartAdapter, a lightweight transformer module that can be combined with LLMs for improved modeling of chart summarization. \textbf{Evaluation} of scientific figure understanding benchmarks tends to employ automatic metrics, many of which are now considered outdated or unreliable.
+For example, \citet{xu2024chartadapterlargevisionlanguagemodel} use BLEU and ROUGE.
+By contrast, \citet{pramanick2024spiqa} report both human and automatic evaluation, the latter including not just traditional QA metrics such as METEOR, ROUGE, and BERTScore, but also novel LLM-based metrics.

 \paragraph{Scientific Figure Generation.}